 Azure Event Hubs is a hyper-scale telemetry ingestion service that collects, transforms, and stores millions of events.
 As a distributed streaming platform, it gives you low latency and configurable time retention, which enables you to ingress massive amounts of telemetry into the cloud and read the data from multiple applications using publish-subscribe semantics.

-This topic explains how to use Structured Streaming with Azure Event Hubs and Databricks clusters.
+This article explains how to use Structured Streaming with Azure Event Hubs and Databricks clusters.

 For current release support, see “Latest Releases” in the Azure Event Hubs Spark Connector project readme file.